top of page

 More than a list of features

 Ultimately, what makes a Bussey & Armstrong home different is not just one standout item.
-It is the combination of architectural character, strong standard specification, thoughtful internal design and quality finishing touches.
+It is the combination of architectural character, strong specification, thoughtful design and details that add to everyday life.

 Comments